AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 > Searches for items in the inventory, filtering results through a number of user-defined fields.

-Format: `search -n NAME_QUERY -d DESCRIPTION_QUERY -c COST_PRICE_RANGE -s SALE_PRICE_RANGE -e EXPIRY_DATE_RANGE -l NUMBER_OF_RESULTS`
+Format: `search -n NAME_QUERY -d DESCRIPTION_QUERY -q QUANTITY_RANGE -c COST_PRICE_RANGE -s SALE_PRICE_RANGE -e EXPIRY_DATE_RANGE -l NUMBER_OF_RESULTS`

-- At least one of -n, -d, -c, -s, or -e must be set.
+- At least one of -n, -d, -q, -c, -s, or -e must be set.
 - NAME_QUERY and DESCRIPTION_QUERY perform a case-insensitive search on the name and description fields of inventory items respectively.
+- QUANTITY_RANGE takes the form {min_quantity}..{max_quantity} where at least one of min_quantity or max_quantity is required.
 - COST_PRICE_RANGE and SALE_PRICE_RANGE take the form {price_lower_bound}..{price_upper_bound} where at least one of price_lower_bound or price_upper_bound is required.
-- EXPIRY_DATE_RANGE is similar: except dates need to be specified in the format dd-MM-YYYY.
+- EXPIRY_DATE_RANGE is similar to the above range arguments: except dates need to be specified in the format dd-MM-YYYY.
 - Shows the first NUMBER_OF_RESULTS results if set, all matching results otherwise.

 **Examples:**